mickmcq/iste422book/05buildUtil-content.md

 ### Other aspects of this Makefile
 It is not important for you to understand the the commands given in the Makefile but a few more features may be of interest.
 These are all based on the fact that the `command` portion of the Makefile is run through a shell, so everything in the `command` must be compatible with whatever shell you use.
 I use `bash` almost exclusively, so there are a few features of `bash` in this Makefile.

-The symbol `||` means *or* to `bash` so whenever I say
+The symbol `||` means *execute if false* to `bash` so whenever I say

 ```bash
 command || command
 ```

-\noindent `bash` interprets this to mean to run the first command and then to run the second command whether the first command returns a successful exit code or not.
+\noindent `bash` interprets this to mean to run the first command and then to run the second command only if the first command returns an error (non-zero) exit code.
+Make will terminate a build if there is an error in a command line.
+We use `||` in the Makefile so that an error in the first command does not end the build, as LaTeX will sometimes return errors even when enough is processed for our purposes.

 The symbol `&&` means *and* to `bash` so whenever I say